nhman2002/Modern_database_administration_NoSQL/Phase1/Modeling.md

  The database will be used by a large bus station, with around **500-10.000** clients accesssing the page per day.
 - The bus station access will be open throughout the day(24/7)
 - On average, there will be around **200-1000** ticket requests per day.
+- On average, there will be around **500-1000** trip requests to update the seat per day.
 - The bus station will have around **500-1.000** staff (including drivers and vallet), **100-1.000** regular staffs.
 - An trip will take around **3-16** hours.
 - With the above assumptions, we estimated that there will be on average **32-90** clients per trip per day.